 Swallow tattoos were originally made popular by British sailors of the past.
 French fashion designer Coco Chanel, incorporated it in her designs making it a chic fashion symbol.

 photo source of Chanel no 5 tattoos via Nyki Bell

 Chanel No 5, Guerlain Shalimar, Lanvin, Yves Saint Laurent Parisienne- are just some of the classical French Perfumes that have long been synonymous with wealth, class and, of course, elegance!
 A tattoo of your favourite French

 Photo source: nothingwildtattoo

-Provence France is known for many things but most recognizable might just be the colour, the texture and the scent of its world famous lavender fields.
+Provence France is known for many things, but the most recognizable might just be the colour, the texture and the scent of its world-famous lavender fields.

 6. Lily Of The Valley Flower Tattoo: “Muguet”

 Photo source: leehumphs_tattooer